 Embroidery using teli strips are also called teli.
 As these strips are quite ridged it is usually applied in linear or geometric motifs in these areas:

-• The neckline and sleeve cuffs of the Kandurah: Teli is applied in a single line following the edge of the garment.
+• The neckline and sleeve cuffs of the kandurah: Teli is applied in a single line following the edge of the garment.
 Up to four lines can be applied side by side.
 The line furthest from the edge might include circles or other motifs facing away from the edge.

-• The neckline and central portion of the bidinah on the Thawb: The teli band follows the contours of the neckline forming a large outer square shape sometimes extending off the shoulders on the side, down to the breast line.
+• The neckline and central portion of the bidinah on the thawb: The teli band follows the contours of the neckline forming a large outer square shape sometimes extending off the shoulders on the side, down to the breast line.
 From the bottom central point in the front of the garment the teli work might extend downwards in a rectangular shape to groin level.

-• The ankle line of the Sirwal: The teli bands are placed next to each other in a linear pattern following the contours of the ankle line creating a bracelet effect near the bottom edge.
+• The ankle line of the sirwal: The teli bands are placed next to each other in a linear pattern following the contours of the ankle line creating a bracelet effect near the bottom edge.

 Tarchibah in pure silver machine embroidery.
 From the Sultani Collection. circa 1960